zeke/semantic-pull-requests/README.md

 [Probot](https://probot.github.io/) app
 on your repos to ensure your pull requests are semantic before you merge them.

 ## How it works

+👮 Note!
+The default behavior of this bot is not to police all commit messages, but rather to ensure that every PR has **just enough semantic information** to be able to trigger a release when appropriate.
+The goal is to gather this semantic information in a way that doesn't make life harder for project contributors, especially newcomers who may not know how to amend their git commit history.

+By default, only the PR title OR at least one commit messsage needs to have semantic prefix.
+If you wish to change this behavior, see [configuration](#configuration) section below.

 Scenario | Status | Status Check Message
 -------- | ------ | -------